 Step 3: Close the application and reboot the computer, so you are no longer in safe mode.
 Open the file as normal.

-If you have encountered data loss, whether that be due to Excel crashing when saving, having your operating system crash during a save, or having your hard drive become corrupted or damaged, you can still retrieve your excel files.
+If you have encountered data loss, whether that be due to Excel crashing when saving, having lost your files after the update to Windows 11, or having your hard drive become corrupted or damaged, you can still retrieve your excel files.
 You will need to use a professional data file recovery tool like AnyRecover to help.
 AnyRecover works with a 98% accuracy and it allows you to recover all kinds of document files including PDFs, DOCs/DOCXs, XLS/XLSXs, HTML, and more.